j-tws/marketplacer-coding-challenge/README.md

 * Is there a better way to write the CLI display?
 Lots of puts currently.
 Need to find out more
 * Foundout that I like to color texts in CLI app
 * Always write happy and sad path for tests.
 Also ask on how to write tests for display `class App`.
+* FOCUS ON EXECUTION! very easy to get distracted by trying to do many things at once.
+Important to get it nice and condensed